hsullivan1201/personal-website/content/pages/now.md

 - [Calibre](https://calibre-ebook.com/) to manage my epubs and send them wirelessly to my kindle
 - [libgen](https://libgen.bz/) for epubs if the author is dead/loaded
 - [ebooks.com](https://www.ebooks.com/en-us/) if not. they have a decent DRM-free selection

-### tv/film
-- I have a usenet subscription to fetch
-- Sonarr for TV, Raddarr